The application for the Summer 2023 GSL internship is OPEN. Applications and recommendation forms are due February 6, 2023.

 - All communications will be via email – check your emails regularly

 You will be asked for your contact information, academic information, an unofficial transcript, and your answers to the following background questions (200 words or less).
 You will also ask someone familiar with your academic and research background to submit a recommendation form on your behalf.
+Graduate students will submit a description of a project they'd like to pursue with NOAA GSL researchers.

 - Note that there is no minimum GPA to be eligible for the CIRES Summer Research Program.
 Do you feel that your GPA accurately reflects your potential to succeed in the CIRES Summer Research program?
 Please describe.
 We recognize that there may be circumstances that affect GPA.